stressboi/hafnium-exchange-splunk-csvs/README.md

 See https://www.volexity.com/blog/2021/03/02/active-exploitation-of-microsoft-exchange-zero-day-vulnerabilities/ and
 https://www.microsoft.com/security/blog/2021/03/02/hafnium-targeting-exchange-servers/

 Use these as lookup tables in Splunk for simple IOC matching.
-Note: if you want to use these with ES, you may have to reformat them, see https://docs.splunk.com/Documentation/ES/6.4.1/Admin/Supportedthreatinteltypes for proper headers.
+Note: if you want to use these with ES, you need to use the versions in the EnterpriseSecurity directory.
+See blog post here for guidance: https://www.splunk.com/en_us/blog/security/smoothing-the-bumps-of-onboarding-threat-indicators-into-splunk-enterprise-security.html

 brodsky@splunk.com

 3MAR2021